caktus/tequila/research.rst

 The pros:

-- roles can be installed by pointing to a repo, instead of publishing to the Ansible Galaxy site
+- roles can also be installed by pointing to a repo, instead of publishing to the Ansible Galaxy site
 - particular versions of roles can be pinned
 - roles can be installed using a file similar to a pip requirements file